 Denmark and New Zealand came out on top, each with 88, followed by Finland, Singapore, Sweden and Switzerland, each with 85.
 The lowest scoring were Somalia and South Sudan, each with 12, followed by Syria, 14, and Yemen and Venezuela, each with 15.

 Just 26 nations improved their scores since 2012, while 22 nations fell further behind.
-By region, Western Europe and the European Union scored the highest, 66, while sub-Saharan Africa scored the lowest, 32.
+By region, Western Europe and the European Union scored the highest, 66, while most of Africa scored the lowest, 32.